-1. Australian Shepherd
+17. Australian Shepherd

-2. Bernese Mountain Dog
+18. Bernese Mountain Dog

 While still considered a working breed, the Berner is much more adaptable to a calm lifestyle, and eager to please their owners.

 The only difficult part of owning a Berner is their size, which often exceeds 100 pounds.
 Sometimes they just don’t realize just how big they are and their silly behavior leads to accidents, but it’s all in good fun.

-3. Bearded Collie
+19. Bearded Collie

 Often times this bad behavior can be curbed with a lot of exercise and mental stimulation, this is a working breed after all.
 In fact, Collies excel at obedience, agility, and rally and a perfect solution for owners to keep up with their canine’s active lifestyle.

-4. Bouvier des Flandres
+20. Bouvier des Flandres

 They sometimes weigh up to 100 pounds, yet they can haul that weight around no problem with their fast legs.
-Daily exercise is absolutely necessary to keep this big guy content.
+Daily exercise will keep your Bouvier content and out of trouble.

 22. Great Pyrenees

 Pyrenees were once used in mountains to guard sheep, so they can often be very stubborn and independent (as is their nature).
 However, they’re also known for their calm demeanor and devotion to family, which can lead to being very protective.

 With all that size and energy they can certainly be a handful, and their goofy attitude might test your patience with training.
 The good news is they make up for it with their hilarious antics and endless affection for their family.

 Despite their comedic tendencies Leonbergers are quite intelligent, and with a plenty of training and exercise these dogs can excel in competitions, and become a well trained family companion.

 They’re very independent and it takes years of training to overcome their stubbornness.
 With that being said, this dog isn’t recommended for first time owners.

 They are extremely loyal, calm, and are often touted as being a “gentle giant”.
 In fact, the only challenge to owning a Newfoundland is their sheer size, which also contributes to an incredible amount of drooling and shedding.

 Given their temperament and strength, these are multi-talented working dogs, and are even used for rescue missions, human therapy, or to haul equipment in harsh terrains.

-10. Old English Sheepdog
+26. Old English Sheepdog

 Although still a working breed, these dogs a quite content to live a more comfortable lifestyle.
 They’re affectionate, enthusiastic, and fiercely intelligent dogs.
 Mix all that with a desire to please their owners and you have a dog that’s ready to be your companion for life.

-11. Rough Collie
+27. Rough Collie

 Samoyed’s are a lovable, happy, and often “talkative” dog breed that will keep you smiling.
 They’re happiest when with their family, and doesn’t take well to being left alone.

 This can be a problem for some families, as a bored Samoyed will become noisy and destructive.
 If you can accommodate their active lifestyle and constant need to “talk”, then you’ll find yourself with a lovable companion.

-13. Tibetan Mastiff
+29. Tibetan Mastiff